Skip to main contentSkip to breadcrumbsSkip to sub navSkip to doormat

 In the neighourhood of St. Marx, a second and wider ring of walls was constructed to incorporate and protect the suburbs.
 Remains of this “Linienwall” that later on served as a tax border are still visible around the Vienna Biocenter.

-Gallery: Linienwall - the outer city walls
+Gallery: Linienwall - outer city walls

 A forgotten waterway